Getty Research Institute: Alexander Liberman, Julius Shulman Photography Archives

-The Getty Research Institute (GRI) has contributed approximately 1400 highlights from the Alexander Liberman photography archive to the Artstor Digital Library (Artstor provided the digitization support in this initiative).
-The collection in Artstor represents Liberman’s portraiture — artists, photographers and designers — luminaries of the arts during the 20th century.
+The Getty Research Institute (GRI) has contributed approximately 1,400 highlights from the Alexander Liberman photography archive to the Artstor Digital Library (Artstor provided the digitization support in this initiative).
+The collection in Artstor represents Liberman’s portraiture.

-An artist in his own right, Liberman is best known for his large-scale metal sculptures assembled from industrial materials and painted in bright monochromatic hues.
-His public sculpture may be seen in cities worldwide and his work is included in major public collections, such as The Metropolitan Museum of Art, the Storm King Art Center, the Hirshhorn Museum and Sculpture Garden, the Tate Collection, and the Solomon R. Guggenheim Museum.
+An artist in his own right, Liberman is best known for his large-scale metal sculptures.
+His public sculpture may be seen in cities worldwide and his work is included in major collections including The Metropolitan Museum of Art, the Storm King Art Center, the Tate Collection, and the Solomon R. Guggenheim Museum.

 Julius Shulman photography archive

 The complete Shulman archive comprises more than 260,000 negatives, prints, transparencies, and related material, spanning the career of Julius Shulman (1910–2009) and documenting the development of modern architecture in Southern California.
 In 1936, Shulman photographed Richard J. Neutra’s Kun House in Los Angeles.
-Through Neutra, Shulman secured other commissions to document the work of California-based architects such as R. M. Schindler, Raphael Soriano, Gregory Ain, J. R. Davidson, John Lautner, and Pierre Koenig, among others.
-From 1945 to 1966, Shulman photographed projects from the Case Study House Program, an experimental initiative sponsored by the magazine Arts & Architecture that commissioned major architects, such as Neutra, Soriano, Craig Ellwood, Charles and Ray Eames, Koenig, and Eero Saarinen, to design inexpensive and innovative single-family homes during the post-World War II housing boom.
+Through Neutra, Shulman secured commissions to photograph the work of California-based architects – R. M. Schindler, Raphael Soriano, Gregory Ain, J. R. Davidson, John Lautner, and Pierre Koenig, among others.
+From 1945 to 1966, Shulman photographed projects from the Case Study House Program, an experimental initiative that commissioned known architects – Neutra, Soriano, Craig Ellwood, Charles and Ray Eames, Koenig, and Eero Saarinen – to design inexpensive and innovative homes during the post-World War II housing boom.

-Shulman is acclaimed for his iconic images of mid-century modern buildings, which were carefully composed with elegant models, minimalist furnishings, and dramatic landscapes.
-He created one of the most comprehensive visual records of the development of modern architecture within the urban fabric of Los Angeles and the changing landscape of Southern California.
+Shulman is acclaimed for his iconic images of mid-century modern buildings.
+He created one of the most comprehensive visual records of the development of modern architecture within Los Angeles and throughout the changing landscape of Southern California.

-The Getty Research Institute is dedicated to furthering knowledge and advancing understanding of the visual arts, by providing expertise and resources for art historical research.
-Its library collections include over one million books, periodicals, and auction catalogs.
-Extensive special collections of unique materials, primarily works on paper — rare books, prints, and photographs, deepen the research resources along with an expansive photo archive.
+The Getty Research Institute is dedicated to furthering knowledge and understanding of the visual arts, by providing resources for art historical research.
+Its extensive library collections include books, periodicals, and auction catalogs.
+Special collections of unique materials, primarily works on paper — rare books, prints, and photographs, deepen the research resources along with an expansive photo archive.